StoryBeeBooks/cangrant/PRE_SUBMISSION_CHECKLIST.md

 #### Full Description (2000-4000 chars):
 ```
-CanGrant - Your Gateway to Canadian Funding Opportunities
+My-Grants - Your Gateway to Canadian Funding Opportunities

 Discover and apply for government grants, funding programs, and financial support opportunities across Canada.
-Whether you're a startup, non-profit, or established business, CanGrant helps you find the perfect funding match.
+Whether you're a startup, non-profit, or established business, My-Grants helps you find the perfect funding match.

 KEY FEATURES: